I recently came across the Web site of a wonderful English majolica restorer, Edge Conservation-Restoration Services in Liverpool, England.

 Merry Christmas Majolica

-Minton made a couple of chargers for Christmas use, both festive enough for the most grand Christmas pudding!
+Minton made several chargers for Christmas use festive enough for the most grand Christmas pudding!

 George Jones made a wonderful pitcher with old St. Nick at the spout and Minton made a lively Christmas pitcher festooned with holly.